J0B10/AdventOfCode2020/README.md

 For more information visit: https://adventofcode.com/2020/about

-This repo contians my code snippets for solving the puzzles using java.
+This repo contains my code snippets for solving the puzzles using java.